ActiveVisionLab/nope-nerf/README.md

 We also provide config file for NeRF LLFF dataset.
 You can download the dataset and unzip it to `data` directory.
 One example of the config file is `configs/LLFF/fern.yaml`.

-3. If you want to use your own image sequence with customised camera intrinsics, you need to set the `cfg['dataloading']['customized_focal']` in the config file to `True` and add an `intrinsics.npz` file to the scene directory.
+3. If you want to use your own image sequence with customised camera intrinsics, you need to add an `intrinsics.npz` file to the scene directory.
+One example of the config file is `configs/Test/images.yaml` (please add your own data to the `data/Test/images` directory).

 Monocular depth map generation: you can first download the pre-trained DPT model from [this link](https://drive.google.com/file/d/1dgcJEYYw1F8qirXhZxgNK8dWWz_8gZBD/view?usp=sharing) provided by [Vision Transformers for Dense Prediction](https://github.com/isl-org/DPT) to `DPT` directory, then run